ros2/ros2_documentation/source/How-To-Guides/Releasing/Releasing-a-Package.rst

    Release-Track
    GitHub-Manual-Authorization

-Releasing a package in ROS 2 means to make your package available on the public ROS 2 buildfarm.
+**Releasing a package in ROS 2 means to make your package available on the public ROS 2 buildfarm.**
-After you've created a package, this is the next step towards getting your package in to the publicly-available Debian packages so that others can install the package via ``apt``.
+After you've created a package, this is the next step towards getting your package into the publicly-available Debian packages so that others can install the package via ``apt``.

 Follow one of the guides below:

-* :doc:`First Time Release <First-Time-Release>` - if this is the first release for the repositor
+* :doc:`First Time Release <First-Time-Release>` - if this is the first release for the package
-* :doc:`Subsequent Releases <Subsequent-Releases>` - if you are making a new release for an already-released repository
+* :doc:`Subsequent Releases <Subsequent-Releases>` - if you are releasing a new version of a package that has already been released

-After successfully following the instructions, your package will be released into the ROS ecosystem on the next synchronization!
+After successfully following the instructions, your package will be released into the ROS ecosystem on the next distro synchronization!